-- 9.33 This collection of B1a and B1c buildings are located in the north of Bakewell town.
-The site comprises a number of two storey buildings including the former train station now being used as offices. - 9.34 The site is located at the top of a steep hill from the town centre in a largely residential area.
-Direct access to the site is reasonable although circulation is poor.
-Public transport access is poor despite being in the Town.
-Although the A6 is relatively nearby access to is not suitable for a large amount of HGV use as this is via the town centre and residential areas.
+9.33 This collection of B1a and B1c buildings are located in the north of Bakewell town.
+The site comprises a number of two storey buildings including the former train station now being used as offices.

+access to the site is reasonable although circulation is poor.
+Public transport access is poor despite being in the town.
+Although the A6 is relatively nearby, access to it is not suitable for a large amount of HGV use as this is via the town centre and residential areas.